LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_ExpGus.rst

    return a :c:type:`SUNAdaptController` object; otherwise it will return ``NULL``.

-.. c:function:: int SUNAdaptControllerExpGus_SetParams(SUNAdaptController C, sunbooleantype pq, realtype k1, realtype k2)
+.. c:function:: int SUNAdaptController_SetParams_ExpGus(SUNAdaptController C, sunbooleantype pq, realtype k1, realtype k2)

    This user-callable function provides control over the relevant parameters above.
 The *pq* input is stored directly.
 The *k1* and *k2* parameters are